Get close to Monterey-area seals and otters

 “Look, he’s periscoping.”
 Captain Yohn Gideon is pointing to a harbor seal near our boat.
 The seal pokes the top half of his head out of the water, looks around, then silently sinks like a scope retracting.
 It’s an amusing sight and a great start to our pontoon-boat tour into Elkhorn Slough near Moss Landing, 15 miles north of Monterey.

-"The slough's safe, calm waters make this a paradise for sea otters and harbor seals," he says.
-From now into May, you'll find both mammals here ― including many seal and otter pups.
+“The slough’s safe, calm waters make this a paradise for sea otters and harbor seals,” he says.
+Into May, you’ll find both mammals here ― including many seal and otter pups.

 INFO: Reservations are required for Elkhorn Slough Safari tours (daily; $27, $19 ages 14 and under; www.elkhornslough.com or 831/633-5555).